str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 (1->2->3 == 3->2->1).
 You may also want to look at the [Tri-city search challenge question on Udacity](https://classroom.udacity.com/courses/ud954/lessons/6375179396/concepts/65019286790923).

 > **Notes**:
+> 1. You need to include start and goal in the path.
+> 2. **If your start and goal are the same then just return [].**
+> 3. **If there are 2 identical goals (i.e. a,b,b) then return the path [a...b] (i.e. just the path from a to b).**
+> 4. The above are just to keep your results consistent with our test cases.
+> 5. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
-> 1. You can access the weight of an edge using: `graph.get_edge_weight(node_1, node_2)`.
+> 6. You can access the weight of an edge using: `graph.get_edge_weight(node_1, node_2)`.
 Not using this method will result in your explored nodes count being higher than it should be.
-> 2. You need to include start and goal in the path.
-> 3. **If your start and goal are the same then just return [].**
-> 4. **If there are 2 identical goals (i.e. a,b,b) then return the path [a...b] (i.e. just the path from a to b).**
+> 7. You can access the (x, y) position of a node use: `graph.node[n]['pos']`.
+You will need this for calculating the heuristic distance.
-> 5. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 8. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
-> 6. The above are just to keep your results consistent with our test cases.

 #### Exercise 4: Upgraded Tridirectional search